 Season stayed: Summer 2020 Site: C4 (Cabin); Quarry Pond Campground Drive time from Seattle: 1.5 hours Would we stay again?: Yes General thoughts: Sites are small and cabin keypad access can be tricky (make sure to go to the park entrance on the other side of the highway for your code; it won’t be in your confirmation e-mail or onsite), but you can’t beat the location for access to the great hikes and beach around Deception Pass.
 I camped here solo with the kids and wrote a blog post here.

-Season stayed: Summer 2020, Summer 2021 (planned) Site: 62 (we have a trip planned this year to site 13) Drive time from Seattle: Just over 1 hour Would we stay again?: Yes General thoughts: The site we were in was quite small and surrounded by blackberry bushes, but we booked late because of the pandemic and it was fine for last-minute camping.
+Season stayed: Summer 2020, Summer 2021 Site: 62, 13 Drive time from Seattle: Just over 1 hour Would we stay again?: Yes General thoughts: The first site we stayed in was quite small and surrounded by blackberry bushes, but we booked late because of the pandemic and it was fine for last-minute camping.
 Campsites around the outside of the upper and lower campgrounds generally have more space.
+In 2021, we stayed in the lower loop and had water views at site 13.
+That said, it was still a small spot and it was close to the road to the beach, so we heard the fisherpeople headed out to the water in their noisy trucks at 5 a.m.
 There is great beach access via a short trail, especially from the lower campground, as well as family-friendly trails throughout the park and nearby Cama Beach State Park.
 See blog post here for more details.